 Adopting a raw diet is simply eating more foods in their real or natural state.
 Benefits of a raw diet include being naturally low in sodium and free of added sugars.
 Raw diets are also free of preservatives, pesticides and other chemicals, and GMO’s.
 Uncooked vegetables retain their potent cancer-fighting compounds and build strong immune systems.

 - Eat Healthy Fats

 Contrary to what many dieticians have recommended for more than 40 years, our body needs fat to function at peak capacity.
 Fats are essential to energy and cell growth.
 Fat aids in hormone production and it helps your body absorb nutrition.
 Fats are part of the myelin which is the fatty material that covers our nerve cells so that they can send electrical messages.
-Our brains are composed of copious amounts of essential fats.
+Essential fats compose copious amounts of our brains.
 Healthy skin, nails, and hair require fat to retain their elasticity and flexibility.

 Eating healthy fats does not make you fat.
 Studies consistently show that eating diets high in fat and low in carbohydrates lead to significantly more weight loss than low-fat diets.
-Saturated fats have not been proven to cause heart disease.
-A major study reported by the American Journal of Clinical Nutrition in 2010 found no association in saturated fat consumption and increased risk for heart disease.
+Science has not proved that saturated fats cause heart disease.
+A major study reported by the American Journal of Clinical Nutrition in 2010 found no association between saturated fat consumption and increased risk for heart disease.

 - Stop Eating Refined Carbohydrates